Luigiverderio/Luigiverderio/README.md

 ### Hey all!
 Welcome to my profile👋

-- 📖 I’m currently learning JavaScript and PHP
+- 📖 learning JavaScript and PHP
-- 👻 Fun fact: I'm a Potterhead 🦉
 - ✨ Brazil to world
 - 💻 Student at SENAI-SP